spotinst/help/src/docs/ocean-cd/concepts-features/permission-policies.md

 **Read-only users**:

-* have access to the entire console.
+* Have access to the entire console.
-* can not perform actions.
+* Can not perform actions.

 **Admin users**:

-* can perform as many actions as needed.
+* Can perform as many actions as needed.